krishgoel20/Mini-RAG-App/README.md

         ↓
 Document chunked into overlapping sentence windows
         ↓
-TF-IDF index built over all chunks
+Chunks embedded (sentence-transformers) and stored in a ChromaDB collection
         ↓
 User asks a question
         ↓
-Query rewritten (if follow-up) → TF-IDF retrieval
+Query rewritten (if follow-up) → question embedded → semantic search in ChromaDB
         ↓
-Top chunks assembled into context block
+Top chunks (by cosine similarity) assembled into context block
         ↓
 Groq LLM generates grounded answer
         ↓